top of page

 your condition or its treatment.

-• If you receive any payments for taking part in this study, the University of Michigan accounting
+• If you receive any payments for taking part in this study, the University of Michigan finance

 • Federal or State law may require the study team to give information to government agencies.